-Taking my cue from Airbnb's recommendations, the five things I couldn't live without are probably my communication devices, books, music, travel and the people I love.
+Taking our cue from Airbnb's recommendations, the five things we couldn't live without are probably our communication devices, books, music, travel and the people we love.

 Favourite book: Lawrence Durrell's The Alexandria Quartet.
 Favourite travel destination: Uzès, of course.

-As an Airbnb host, because I enjoy sharing my own passion for and knowledge of Uzès so much, you can expect to rent from a person who takes a keen interest in making sure you enjoy your stay and will like his favourite French town as much as he does!
+As Airbnb hosts, we enjoy sharing our own passion for and knowledge of both Uzès & Copenhagen: expect to rent from people who take a keen interest in making sure you enjoy your stay and will like their favourite places as much as they do!